Francis Borkowski

-Francis T. Borkowski is an American former university professor, chancellor, and university president.
+Francis Thomas Borkowski (March 16, 1936 – January 19, 2025) was an American academic, chancellor, and university president.
 Before holding administrative positions, he was a musician and conductor.

 Early life

-Borkowski was born in Wheeling, West Virginia.
+Borkowski was born in Wheeling, West Virginia, on March 16, 1936.
 Both his parents were the children of Polish immigrants.
 He and his family later moved to Steubenville, Ohio, where he attended Steubenville Catholic Central High School.
 He was among the first in his family to finish high school.

 Career

 Music

-He started playing the accordion at age nine, often performing at events in his community.
+Borkowski started playing the accordion at age nine, often performing at events in his community.
 In high school, he took classes in music and music theory.
 He attended Oberlin College from 1953 to 1957, earning a Bachelor of Science in Music Education.
 First, he planned on teaching music at the high-school level; however, mid-way through college he discovered his love of playing while studying with Reginald Kell.
 Then he began dedicating himself to the clarinet, with the hope of playing professionally.
-After Oberlin College he attended Indiana University (IU) to complete a M.A. degree.
+After Oberlin College he attended Indiana University Bloomington (IU) to complete a M.A. degree.
 In December 1957, he began playing for the Indianapolis Symphony Orchestra while still attending IU.
 In 1959 he resigned from the Orchestra and joined the Jacksonville Symphony Orchestra along with his wife.
 After spending two years in Jacksonville, in 1961, he decided to attend West Virginia University to pursue a Ph.D in music education with a minor in musicology.
 He became a member of the national music fraternity, Phi Mu Alpha Sinfonia in 1963.
 While pursuing his doctorate he taught the university's marching band, working with the concert band, and taught clarinet.
 He completed the doctorate in 1967.